 We deliver on Fridays within a 9-mile radius of Northeast High School from 1130am – 630pm.
 We have planned an efficient delivery route, saving fuel, and keeping the cost of delivery as low as possible.
 We distribute our delivery schedule on Wednesday night to those who have placed an order.

 Here are your delivery options in St. Petersburg (prices may vary beyond city limits)

->

-> - To help us save on all resources involved with the delivery process, we highly recommend joining a co-op!
+- To help us save on all resources involved with the delivery process, we highly recommend joining a co-op!
 Co-op members pay just $4 for delivery.
+The only exception is the Bryan Dairy / Belcher location which costs $6 for delivery.
 Read about our Fresh Fridays Co-op Program.
 Let us help you connect with fellow Market members in your neighborhood OR let us help you form an office co-op.
 We don’t deliver to the beaches but we do meetup with folks on St. Pete’s outskirts at public co-op sites.

-> - We will deliver to your home or office for $8.
+- We will deliver to your home or office for $8.

 CURRENT “VEGGIE DROP SPOTS” (aka CO-OPS) PER 9/14/14